 On the other side of Khajou attraction, you can find Gahvare Did (literally Cradle of Sight) a dome built by Azad al-Dawla.
 After constructing Quran Gate, he constructed this place on the summit of the east mountain to accommodate watchmen and soldiers guarding the entrance to Shiraz.
 Indeed, this cradle was a watchtower from there the important news was sent to other places.

-The watchmen used mirror (reflecting lights), fire, and horn to send instant messages to other towers.
+The watchmen used mirrors (reflecting lights), fire, and horn to send instant messages to other towers.
 There are four windows around this cradle from where you can see the whole city of Shiraz.

-In this side, you can also find a terraced place where you can sit, enjoy the sound and coolness of water and look at beautiful Quran Gate and Khaju park.
+On this side, you can also find a terraced place where you can sit, enjoy the sound and coolness of the water and look at beautiful Quran Gate and Khaju park.